About Montefiore Einstein

 The Albert Einstein College of Medicine is an Equal Opportunity/Affirmative Action Employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, age, protected veteran or disabled status, or genetic information.

-Montefiore Einstein is seeking a dynamic Director of Donor Engagement to lead the Development Office in creating compelling content to share with internal and external audiences.
-This position reports to the Director of Development Communications and is responsible for creating a portfolio of tools across print, digital, and social media platforms, including:
+Montefiore Einstein is seeking a Director of Donor Engagement to lead donor relations and stewardship efforts across the Office of Development.
+This position reports to the Senior Director of External Relations and is responsible for day to day operational oversight, planning, and coordination of exhaustive donor engagement functions, including: